The Research Cluster on Curiosity takes an interdisciplinary approach to examine the nature, mechanisms and societal implications of curiosity.

 Artificial intelligence, where curiosity seems to allow intelligent systems to quickly adapt to changing situations

-We are planning several events for Spring 2019.
+We are planning several events for Fall 2019.
 Please check back on this site for details.

 Research Cluster on Curiosity Events: